vivaxgen/MicroHaps/README.md

 ## Tutorial: How does the Menzies MicroHap pipeline work and what is it doing?
 COMING SOON

-## Installation on local devices and private servers (skip if using ADA)
+## Installation on local devices and private servers

 For vivaxGEN MicroHaps sequencing pipeline, install with the following command: